This article covers the state of herpes research as of early 2025.

-The year 2025 is seen as a pivotal moment for herpes research due to several promising clinical trials and advancements in diagnostic technologies.While there isn't a confirmed cure yet, recent advancements in gene editing and therapeutic vaccines are generating optimism.
+For the most up-to-date overview of vaccine candidates and clinical trial progress, see our 2026 herpes cure and vaccine update.
+The year 2025 was seen as a pivotal moment for herpes research due to several promising clinical trials and advancements in diagnostic technologies.While a confirmed cure has not yet emerged, advancements in gene editing and therapeutic vaccines generated significant optimism throughout the year.

 Current treatments manage symptoms but do not offer a cure.
 The main challenge lies in targeting the latent virus and ensuring the immune system can effectively eliminate it, though significant advancements in research have brought hope closer than ever.